 Date lodged: 14 August 2017

-To ask the Scottish Government what action it is taking to tackle the recidivism rate for young offenders.
+To ask the Scottish Government what action it is taking to address the number of unauthorised student absences in schools.